root-project/root/documentation/spectrum/Spectrum.md

 ## 2-DIMENSIONAL SPECTRA

- The basic function of the 2-dimensional peak searching is described in detail in [4].
+ The basic function of the 2-dimensional peak searching is described in details in [4].
 It automatically identifies the peaks in a spectrum with the presence of the continuous background, statistical fluctuations as well as coincidences of background in one dimension and peak in the other one-ridges.
 The form of the basic function of